michaelnera/active_record_importer/README.md

 # ActiveRecordImporter

-Supports only Rails 4...
-(I'll release soon an update to support Rails 5)
+Supports only Rails 4 and 5

 This gem helps you insert/update records easily.
 For now, it only accepts CSV file.
 This also helps you monitor how many rows are imported, and how many rows failed.